Maya Moon Goddess: Calendrical functions

-The Moon Goddess is the patroness of the month of Chʼen 'Well'. ("Moon has gone to her well" is an expression referring to the new Moon.)
+The Maya paid special attention to the phases of the moon and even devoted a section of the "Long Count" to tracking the lunation.
+As the Moon Goddess governed this celestial body she also held calendrical importance.
+The Moon Goddess is said to have been patroness of the month of Chʼen 'Well'. ("Moon has gone to her well" is an expression referring to the new Moon.)
 She is also the patroness of one of the Venus 'years'.
 Her importance is reflected by the eclipse tables of the Dresden Codex and by the Lunar Series of the Long Count.
-Glyph C of the Lunar Series (indicating sequences of six lunations for purposes of eclipse prediction) connects her to other deities, such as the death god (God A), the Jaguar God of the Underworld, and, perhaps, the Maize God.
+Glyph C of the Lunar Series (indicating sequences of six lunations for purposes of eclipse prediction) connects her to other deities, such as the death god (God A), the Jaguar God of the Underworld, and perhaps, the Maize God.

+In popular culture

+The Maya Moon Goddess made an appearance as a playable character under the name Awilix in the video game Smite.